-- · tariffs and trade barriers; - sanctions and other restrictions in our ability to conduct business with certain countries, companies or individuals; - · recessionary trends, inflation or instability of financial markets; - · regulations related to customs and import/export matters; - tax issues, such as tax law changes, changes in tax treaties and variations in tax laws; - changes in regulations that affect our business, such as new or more stringent environmental requirements or sudden and unexpected raises in power rates; - · limited access to qualified staff; - inadequate infrastructure; - · cultural and language differences; - · inadequate banking systems; - restrictions on the repatriation of profits or payment of dividends; - · crime, strikes, riots, civil disturbances, terrorist attacks or wars; - · nationalization or expropriation of property; - law enforcement authorities and courts that are weak or inexperienced in commercial matters; and - deterioration of political relations among countries.
+- · tariffs and trade barriers; - sanctions and other restrictions in our ability to conduct business with certain countries, companies or individuals; - · recessionary trends, inflation or instability of financial markets; - · regulations related to customs and import/export matters; - tax issues, such as tax law changes, changes in tax treaties and variations in tax laws; - changes in regulations that affect our business, such as new or more stringent environmental requirements or sudden and unexpected raises in power rates; - · limited access to qualified staff; - inadequate infrastructure; - cultural and language differences; - inadequate banking systems;

+- · restrictions on the repatriation of profits or payment of dividends; - · crime, strikes, riots, civil disturbances, terrorist attacks or wars; - · nationalization or expropriation of property; - law enforcement authorities and courts that are weak or inexperienced in commercial matters; and - · deterioration of political relations among countries.

 In addition to the foregoing, exchange controls and restrictions on transfers abroad and capital inflow restrictions have limited, and can be expected to continue to limit, the availability of international credit.
-For example, the results of operations of our subsidiary in Venezuela have been adversely affected by changes to exchange rate policies there, and while Argentina recently lifted its restrictions limiting the ability of companies to buy foreign currency and to make dividend payments abroad, it devalued the peso, which is likely to fuel inflation and increase operating costs.